ofiwg/libfabric/man/fi_cntr.3.md

   and/or receives -- which are counted may be restricted using control flags when binding the counter and the endpoint.
 Counters increment on all successful completions, separately from whether the operation generates an entry in an event queue.
+This includes truncated messages.

+- *FI_CNTR_EVENTS_BYTES*
+: The counter increments by the manipulated length for every successful completion that occurs on an associated bound endpoint.
+The type of completions -- sends and/or receives -- which are counted may be restricted using control flags when binding the counter and the endpoint.
+Counters increment on all successful completions, separately from whether the operation generates an entry in an event queue.
+This includes truncated messages.

 *wait_obj*
 : Counters may be associated with a specific wait object.
 Wait